CARRA-Arthritis Foundation Large Grant

 - Please review CARRA’s statement of direct and indirect support.

-- All awards are for one year, with funding beginning February 15.
+- All awards are for two years, with funding beginning February 15 of the following year.

 - If the project is not completed within the project period, the award recipient may request a no-cost extension (NCE) for up to 12 months.
 Requests for NCEs can be made up to 90 days prior, but no less than 30 days prior, to the project end date.
 An interim progress report must be submitted with the NCE Request Form, both of which are available on the CARRA website.